digiaonline/react-boilerplate/docs/02-best-pratices.md

 ### Selectors

 Use selectors to select data from the state.
 Selectors are functions that take the application state and an optional set of properties and returns some data from the state.
 This way you can separate your components from the state, which means that you can refactor one without breaking the other.
+Selectors are also the easiest way to avoid adding logic to your rendering logic.

 **Do**